 - Students exist in a largely “digital world” outside of school, but school is often a non-digital world.
 This programme has potential to increase engagement in learning as students use the tools they are most familiar with to facilitate their learning.

-What types/models of computers is St Andrew's College considering?
+What types/models of computers does St Andrew's College recommend?

 Can I buy the computer directly from St Andrew's College?

-No – St Andrew's College will not be offering direct sales of computers, however will be working through our preferred supplier, cyclone.co.nz, where the purchase can be made completely online.
-See http://stac.nz/StAC-BYOD.
+No – St Andrew's College will not be offering direct sales of computers.
+We have partnered we Cyclone (cyclone.co.nz), where the purchase can be made completely online.

 How regularly will my child use their computer in their classwork?